 “Then in the trees on the mountain-side of the property, she could hear a breeze picking up, but after only a few seconds she knew it wasn’t wind at all, but breathing, difficult breathing, from lungs that never could get enough air.
 Dark figures appeared in the spaces between scattered trees, carrying lanterns that did nothing to illuminate them.” — from Steve Rasnic Tem’s "Old Men on Porches."

-An eerie collection of coal camp stories from some of the horror genre’s finest storytellers, Specters in Coal Dust will leave you cold, lonely, and gasping for air.
+An eerie collection of coal camp stories from some of the thriller and horror genre’s finest storytellers, Specters in Coal Dust will leave you cold, lonely, and gasping for air.

 Stories and Contributors:

 In the Valley of Love and Delight, Gary A. Braunbeck

 Breathe My Name, Christopher Golden